thinking-with-computers/ludus-spec/README.md

 * Iterator/generator tuples: `(:value, value)` and `(:done, value)`
 * Result types: `(:ok, result)` and `(:error, info)`.
 Perhaps the way to do this is to introduce a `=>` operator, which is like `|>`, but automagically unpacks an `:ok` and short-circuits when an error is returned.
 Or an `expect` reserved word, like in Rust, where `expect (:ok, result)` evaluates to `result`, and `expect (:error, info)` panics, printing `info`.
 (But this could also just be a function.)
 * Maybe types are probably not actually necessary, and certainly not worth including syntactic sugar for.
+That said, probably the `=>` operator should short-circuit on `nil`?

 #### Special forms
 There are functions that will very likely want to have special behaviour: truly variadic, and also short-circuiting, to wit: